ornisk015/Seg_aided_classification/README.md

 classification in a unified pipeline.
 First, MRP-UNet performs multiscale segmentation using MIF, Res2SE, and PDC modules.
 Second, Mask-CN classifies lesions using both RGB images and coarse masks while generating class activation maps (CAM).
-Fi- nally, Enhanced-SN refines segmentation by incorporating CAMs for boundary-aware enhancement.
+Finally, Enhanced-SN refines segmentation by incorporating CAMs for boundary-aware enhancement.
 We evaluated our system in the ISIC 2017 dataset, achieving an average Dice score of 0.8712 and a Jaccard index of 0.7965 for 5-fold cross-validation in